metiviem/rscons/doc/user_guide.md

 `-Wall` to the compilation commands used for C and C++ source files.
 It also instructs the linker to link against the `m` library.

+#### Construction Variable Naming

+  * uppercase strings - the default construction variables that Rscons uses
+  * strings beginning with "_" - set and used internally by builders
+  * symbols, lowercase strings - reserved as user-defined construction variables

 ###> Builders

 Rscons uses builder objects to produce *target* output files from *source*